postmanlabs/postman-docs/src/pages/docs/sending-requests/capturing-request-data/interceptor.md

 To get started, you'll need to first install Postman Interceptor:

 1. [Download](https://go.pstmn.io/interceptor-download) Interceptor in the Chrome Web Store.
-If you already have the extension, ensure it is version v0.2.26 or later.
+If you already have the extension, ensure it is version v03.1 or later.

 2. Navigate to the Postman app and click the satellite icon in the upper-right corner to **Capture requests and cookies with Postman**.
 You can then enable those two features in their respective tabs.
 Under **Requests**, change **Source** to Interceptor.

-3. Select **Install Interceptor Bridge** to download the Bridge, an independent executable that facilitates communication with the Interceptor.
+3. Select **Install Interceptor ** download , an independent executable that communicates with the Interceptor.

     If you're on Windows or Linux, Postman will take care of everything for you.
 If you're on MacOS, you'll be prompted to install NodeJS if it's not already installed on your computer.